-The Australian Trade and Investment Commission created by the federal government is the entity charged with providing coordinated government assistance to attract foreign investment into Australia.
+The Australian Trade and Investment Commission, which was created by the federal government, is the entity charged with providing coordinated government assistance to attract foreign investment into Australia.
 Investment into Australian agribusinesses is high on the agenda.
-The services to international investors is free of charge and confidential.
+Services are provided to international investors free of charge and are confidential.